gtalarico/revitpythonwrapper/docs/source/index.rst

 and more consistent with Python's conventions.

 .. caution::
-    | Rpw 1.0 has taught use many lessons.
-Some API breaking changes are expected on 2.0 release (Q4 2017)
+    | API breaking changes are expected on 2.0 release (Q4 2017)

 Questions?
 Post them over in the project's `Github Page <http://www.github.com/gtalarico/revitpythonwrapper>`_ or hit me up on `twitter <https://twitter.com/gtalarico>`_.